DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

-  Teacher: “Oh interesting… OK, well let’s find out… Anna, can you begin reading please?
-As Anna reads, don’t forget to underline words or phrases that you might want to clarify.”
+  Teacher: “Oh interesting… OK, well let's find out… Anna, can you begin reading please?
+As Anna reads, don't forget to underline words or phrases that you might want to clarify.”